YunoHost-Apps/warpgate_ynh/doc/DESCRIPTION.md

-Warpgate is a smart & fully transparent SSH, HTTPS, MySQL, Postgres, and Kubernetes bastion host that doesn't require a client app or an SSH wrapper.
+Warpgate is a smart & fully transparent SSH, HTTP, MySQL, Postgres, and Kubernetes bastion host that doesn't require a client app or an SSH wrapper.

 ### Features